EdAlegrid/array-gpio/README.md

 let led = setOutput(33);

 watchInput(() => {
-  // pressing sw1, the led will turn on after 1000 ms or 1 sec delay if(sw1.isOn){
+  // Pressing sw1, the led will turn on after 1000 ms or 1 sec delay if(sw1.isOn){
     led.on(1000);
   }
-  // pressing sw2, the led will turn off after 500 ms or 0.5 sec delay
+  // Pressing sw2, the led will turn off after 500 ms or 0.5 sec delay
   else if(sw2.isOn){
     led.off(500);
   }